MonashMath/SCI1022/Unix-CLI.md

 For instance, `rw-r--r--` means that the owner can read and write a file, and that the owner’s group and everyone else can only read.
-Note that the list of permissions is preceeded by either a `d` or a `-`.
+Note that the list of permissions is preceded by either a `d` or a `-`.
 This character is not a permission, but rather signifies whether the permissions are for a directory, `d`, or a file, `-`.

 ----
 > *__Exercise 29:__*